What is Plagiarism?

 Student submission (incorrect): Russian and United States relations are improving.
 Alexandra’s State of the Union address Thursday encouraged Russia and the United States to resume international peace negotiations, which have been successful.

 Student submission (correct): The White House’s press release stated that “Alexandra’s State of the Union address Thursday encouraged Russia and the United States to resume international peace negotiations”, which have been successful (State of the Union).

 Notice the direct article quote’s source has been introduced, the reproduced section is in quotes and the source is cited in parentheses at the end of the sentence.
 Though a plagiarism check will identify the section in quotes, this is not considered plagiarism.

 Exact Copy of Somebody Else’s Work

 This is essentially the previous type of plagiarism to the maximum.
-Though rare, exact reproduction of another’s work does happen.
+Though rare, the exact reproduction of another’s work does happen.
 A plagiarism check will red flag such articles.
-Plagiarism checks will cross-reference submitted articles with one-another as well as with articles in various forms on the web.
+Plagiarism checks will cross-reference submitted articles with one another as well as with articles in various forms on the web.

 This type of plagiarism is outright stealing, punishable to the maximum extent of the law.